nyaruka/goflow/docs/ru/md/flows.md

 Can be used to remove a contact from one or more groups.
 A [contact_groups_changed](sessions.html#event:contact_groups_changed) event will be created for the groups which the contact is removed from.
-Groups can either be explicitly provided or `all_groups` can be set to true to remove the contact from all non-dynamic groups.
+Groups can either be explicitly provided or `all_groups` can be set to true to remove the contact from all non-query based groups.

 <div class="input_action"><h3>Action</h3>